saiteja7/freshers-java-assignment-2017/README.md

 # Functional Requirements
 Below are listed the functional requirements that the solution should support.
 Wherever in doubt, make reasonable assumptions and move forward but please do document those assumptions as well so that we know why you made them.

-Let us imagine we are talking about a popular restaurant such as Paradise its own restaurant managemenent system.
+Let us imagine we are talking about a popular restaurant such as Paradise its own restaurant management system.
 If we expand the various actors and sub systems involved, we could break it down as below
 - A food menu which lists various sections (starters / main course / desserts) having items inside each.
 - A price chart associated with every item on the menu.
 - The customers who visit the restaurant.
 - Hosts and hostesses who allot customers tables or queue them up if all tables are in use.
 - Bus boys who serve water, clean tables, lay out fresh cloth, etc.
-- Managers who take initial orders, recive complaints, prepare and hand out the bill, etc.
+- Managers who take initial orders, receive complaints, prepare and hand out the bills, etc.
 - Servers who serve the food on the table.
 - Executive chef who receives orders and expedites food preparation
 - Line cooks who prepare the food.